ashander/ashander.github.io/content/notes/Neg_results.md

 Title: Negative results or technical problems?
 Date: 2009-11-02
-Category: Notes
 Tags: musing, science, inference, ethics
 Slug: Omitting-negative-results
 Author: Jaime Ashander

-True or false: ``Non-publication of negative results is extraordinarily common in science....'' ?
+True or false: "Non-publication of negative results is extraordinarily common in science...." ?

 This comes from biomed world, specifically protein design, where some awesome claims---design of protein receptors to detect TNT (the